 WordPress is a cultural phenomenon when it comes to publishing online.
-What started as a simple blogging tool in 2003 has become the most popular open-source content management system (CMS) in the world powering WordPress.com and millions of sites worldwide.
-There are a number of alternatives including the very popular Read more…
+What started as a simple blogging tool in 2003 has become the most popular… Read More »Security and Backup Essentials for WordPress

 Sad, but true: If you spend a lot of time on your computer, there’s no doubt that you’ll experience data storage problems at some point, whether it’s a mechanical failure or a failure on your part.
 In this increasingly digital world, data is becoming the most important thing you can create.
 When that data – personal, financial or otherwise – is lost, by golly you need to get it back.